What is Best Buddies Month?

-Best Buddies Month is a time for Best Buddies participants to reflect on the importance of friendship, jobs, and the development of future leaders.
-Most importantly, it is a time to show the world the significance of these essentials in every individual’s life.
+Best Buddies Month is a time for Best Buddies participants to reflect on the importance of friendship, jobs, the development of future leaders, and inclusive living.
+Above all, it is a time to show the world how essential inclusion is to every individual with or without intellectual or developmental disabilities.

+What began in 1993 as a one-day event has become a month-long celebration of the Best Buddies mission of inclusion.
 In addition to all the fun and exciting activities your chapter has planned, we’re asking you to celebrate Best Buddies Month by doing one, or all, of the following:

 Over the years, our walks have made a profound impact in communities nationwide, especially for individuals with IDD.
 Every Best Buddies Friendship Walk promotes an atmosphere for new friendships, promises opportunities, and most of all, inclusion for all people.
 This is where you can make a difference!
 You can make new friends, and promote community inclusion simply by participating in this year’s Best Buddies Friendship Walk.

-Sign up for a Best Buddies Friendship WalkFind a Walk Near Me
+Sign up for a Best Buddies Friendship Walk during Best Buddies Month!Find a Walk Near Me

 3) Wear your Best Buddies gear with pride